 How many days do you need for sightseeing in St. Maarten?

 Three days is the minimum number of days needed to see and experience the best things St. Martin has to offer.
 This gives enough time to experience the island’s diversity, see both the French and Dutch sides, and participate in fun activities and experiences.

 Yes, most of the roads in Saint Martin are suitable for walking.
 Saint Martin’s roads are paved very well.
 However, it is not recommended to walk in areas outside of Simpson Bay, Grand Case, Maho, or Orient bay or far away from your resort.
-Some of the terrain on Saint Martin is quite hilly with a narrow sidewalk.
-Renting a car or public transportation is the best way to navigate about the island.
+Some of the terrain in Saint Martin is quite hilly with a narrow sidewalk.
+Renting a car or public transportation is the best way to navigate the island.